jasonmacduffie/isles-of-maga/calendar.md

 - The Priestess is sensitive, allowing those born under it to detect the intentions of others.
 - The Dragon is sassy, allowing those born under it to resist magic spells.
 - The Scorpion is secretive, allowing those born under it to hide better.
-- The Soldier is persistent,
+- The Soldier is zealous, allowing those born under it to travel faster over long distances.
 - The Goat is sociable, allowing those born under it to acquire many followers.
 - The Fish is thoughtful, allowing those born under it to cast more spells per day.
 - The Thief is shrewd, allowing those born under it to lie more convincingly.